hhjoy/mis381n-stochastic-control-and-optimization/cash-flow-matching-with-linear-programming/README.md

 ```

-Using the optimization code above, we can write a function that can construct a portfolio for any set of liabilities and bonds.
+Using the optimization code above, we will now write a function that can construct a portfolio for any set of liabilities and bonds.

 ######Function that takes in bond portfolio parameters and returns a .lp object